 ENERGY STAR® certified windows

-All our window models are ENERGY STAR® certified, which places them among the most energy efficient in their category.
+Most of our window models are ENERGY STAR® certified, which places them among the most energy efficient in their category.

 An ENERGY STAR®-certified window:

 - Is certified by an accredited independent laboratory

 - Responds to precise technical requirements in terms of energy performance

 - Is 20 to 40% more efficient than traditional window models

 - Increased energy savings (up to 10% savings on your heating costs by replacing all your windows)

 - Filtering of UV rays, which limits sun damage to your belongings

 - Greater durability and superior quality (20 year+ durability)

 By replacing all your windows with ENERGY STAR® products, you could save up to 10% on your actual heating costs.